balcortex/100_days_code_web_development/README.md

 ## Day 066 - 2023/11/07

 Today I learned how to change the text content of elements on the DOM using the textContent property.

+## Day 067 - 2023/11/08

+Today I learned how to add inline style to elements using JavaScript, which is done using the element's style property.